kmgowda/SBK/sbk-charts.md

     http://www.apache.org/licenses/LICENSE-2.0
 -->
-# SBK-Charts
+# SBK Charts
-The sbk-chars is the python application to create the xlsx file for given single or multiple CSV file containing the SBK performance results.
+The sbk-charts is the python application to create the xlsx file for given single or multiple CSV file containing the SBK performance results.
 The generated xlsx file contains the graphs of latency percentile variations and throughput variations.

 Running SBK Charts: